Feeling a bit run-down lately? Tired? Or uninspired?

 Day 4: Create a Vision Board

 The kind of amazing life we all desire can’t happen without clear visions.
 So, get working on yours!

-Check out this post for a free vision board template and great ideas for how to make an awesome board.
+Check out a free vision board template and find great ideas for how to make an awesome board.

 If you make it in print, post it where you can see it every day.
 If you create it digitally, make it your phone and computer screen saver so it’s there every time you open those.